emberjs/website/assets/docs/handlebars.md

 ## Describing Your UI with Handlebars

-Unlike other frameworks that require you to have separate code paths for first generating your user interface and then updating it when parts change, Ember.js augments the Handlebars templating library to perform all of these updates for you.

-With Ember, you describe your interface using a template.
-The framework takes care of ensuring that the template is converted to HTML and placed in the DOM.
-And, because the templates are bindings-aware, if any of the data underlying your template changes, your template will re-render just the changed portion and update the DOM automatically, without you having to write a single line of code.

 ### Handlebars

 Ember comes bundled with [Handlebars](http://www.handlebarsjs.com), a semantic templating language.
 These templates look like regular HTML, with embedded expressions.